pandacms/panda_cms/README.md

 ## Usage

+### New applications

-To create a new Rails app[^1], run the command below, replacing `demo` with the name of the application you want to create:
+To create a new Rails app, run the command below, replacing `demo` with the name of the application you want to create:

 ```
 rails new demo $(curl -fsSL https://raw.githubusercontent.com/pandacms/generator/main/.railsrc) -m https://raw.githubusercontent.com/pandacms/generator/main/template.rb